elouanzer/flow-matching-from-scratch/README.md

 - Explore other way to define $u_t(x | x_1)$.
 - Explore other architectures.
 - Test on other dataset (CIFAR, ...).
+- Include a user prompt to "control" the generation.

 ## Demo